bimalka98/LaTeX-Templates/README.md

 ## It is time to say good bye to old document processors and shift into a more professional Platform for Scientific Writing.

 #### LaTeX-Templates
 This repository includes templates composed using LaTeX.
 Feel free to clone them and use it for your own purpose.
 Almost all the LaTeX syntaxes you may need during composing a college assignment are given here in an example document.
-All you need to do is download the `AssignmentTemplate` file into your PC and change it as you wish.
+All you need to do is download the `AssignmentTemplate` folder into your PC and change it as you wish.

 Following features are included in the `AssignmentTemplate` template.